 The Russian Orthodox Cathedral was built over a 40 year period ending in 1858 and was not the first to be build on the same site.
 This was the fourth of such cathedrals built here to appease certain rulers at the time.
 It may be familiar too many people because of the massive dome on top at the larger than life pillars adorning the front entrance.
 Since the end of communism in Russia this massive cathedral serves a dual purpose for the citizens of St Petersburg.
 There are regular church services held area every week with the rest being a museum for the general public that are not worshipers.

 7) Church of Our Savior on the Spilt Blood

 This is another of the many church’s that St Petersburg is known to host.
 It was originally built close to the turn of the twentieth century in 1883 at the request of Alexander the Third to act as a memorial in honor of his late father.
 It was a very drawn out process which was not completed until 24 years later.
 It is best known for having an architectural style that stands uniquely on its own among all of the other Russian churches.
 The church was reopened in 1997 after a lengthy restoration and acts mainly as an art museum and gets thousands of visitors every year.

-Traveling along the River Neva by boat tour offers tourists a one of a kind experience and unique way to see the sights of St Petersburg.
-It is rich in terms of history as it is one of the largest rivers in Eurpoe and can be traveled to get directly out to the Baltic Sea.
-As it is a relatively short river at 74 kilometers long you can take the tour in a day if you would like or you can stop in the many towns and cities along the coast.
-St Petersburg, of course, is the main tourist destination for these tours as it offers an enormous amount of attractions to keep visitors busy.
+Traveling along the Neva River and canals by boat tour offers tourists a one of a kind experience and unique way to see the sights of St. Petersburg and enjoy beauty of the white nights and drawbridges.
+It is rich in terms of history as it is one of the largest rivers in Europe and can be traveled to get directly out to the Baltic Sea.
+The participants of the excursion will sail along the main waterways of the city: Neva, Winter Canal, Moika, Fontanka, Kryukov Canal.
+The tour is accompanied by an interesting story about the sights of the city.

 9) Summer Garden